larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (60:46)
-There may be reason why they don't tell it too often is because the this the you know this whole logo thing was was flubbed and but but as a historical fact this is as big a game as the one that we all remember
+There may be reason why they don't tell it too often is because the this the you know this whole Logo thing was was flubbed and but but as a historical fact this is as big a game as the one that we all remember